-Santa Monica, CA (July 1, 2019) – Sierra Investment Management today announced that it has again been named to the 2019, Financial Times’ list of the top U.S. independent registered investment advisors, assessed on traits desirable to clients.
+Santa Monica, CA (July 1, 2019) – Sierra Investment Management today announced that it has again been named to 2019, Financial Times’ list of the top U.S. independent registered investment advisors, assessed on traits desirable to clients.
 This is the second consecutive year and third year overall that the firm has been recognized by the Financial Times.

-The sixth edition of the FT 300 is presented as an elite group, not a competitive ranking of one to 300, and areas of consideration include adviser AUM, asset growth, the company’s longevity, industry certifications of key employees, SEC compliance record and online accessibility.
+The sixth edition of the FT 300 is presented as an elite group, not a competitive ranking of one to 300, and areas of consideration include adviser AUM, asset growth, the company’s longevity, industry certifications of key employees, SEC compliance record, and online accessibility.
 The formula the FT uses to grade advisers is based on these six broad factors and calculates a numeric score for each firm.
 Over 2,000 registered investment advisor (RIA) firms are invited to apply and the final group was chosen from more than 740 applications.

 The research for the FT 300 was conducted by Ignites Research, an FT sister publication.